owlbarn/tutorial/book/algodiff/README.md

 Besides the chain rule, it's helpful to remember some basic differentiation equations, as shown in [@tbl:algodiff:chainrule02].
 Here $x$ is variable and both $u$ and $v$ are functions with regard to $x$. $C$ is constant.
 These equations are the building blocks of differentiating more complicated ones.
 Of course, this very short list is incomplete.
-Please refer to calculus textbooks for more information.
+Please refer to the calculus textbooks for more information.
-Armed with chain rule and these basic equations, wen can begin to solve more differentiation problems than you can imagine.
+Armed with the chain rule and these basic equations, wen can begin to solve more differentiation problems than you can imagine.

 ----------------------  --------------------------------------
 Function                Derivatives